 Thousands of youth live on the streets of Phoenix, many in desperate need of medical treatment.
 They are at an increased risk of illness, injury, and depression due to the hardships they face.
 Most lack health insurance and don't have access to appropriate health care.

-In the fall of 2000, an innovative partnership was formed between Phoenix Children's Hospital, Children's Health Fund and HomeBase Youth Services.
+In the fall of 2000, an innovative partnership was formed between Phoenix Children's, Children's Health Fund and HomeBase Youth Services.
 The result was the “Crews'n Healthmobile,” a 35-foot Mobile Medical Unit (MMU) that brought free, comprehensive medical care directly to this special population.

-Over the past 16 years, the program has grown from one MMU hosting four weekly clinics per week to now including three MMUs and three fixed-site clinics providing care to youth through more than 30 half-day clinics each week.
-The Program’s clinics span approximately 30 miles across the Phoenix Metropolitan area, from Glendale to Mesa.
-Each mobile medical unit is equipped with exam rooms, an intake area, a pharmacy, a laboratory, and a triage area and includes state-of-the-art technology.
+Over the past 18 years, the program has grown from one MMU hosting four weekly clinics to now, including three MMUs and three fixed-site clinics providing care to youth through more than 30 half-day clinics each week.
+The Program’s clinics span approximately 30 miles across the Phoenix Metropolitan area.
+Each mobile medical unit is equipped with exam rooms, an intake area, a pharmacy, a laboratory and a triage area which includes state-of-the-art technology.